ArturoSbr/aws-ccp-cheat-sheet/README.md

 # Contribute
 The CCP exam covers a lot of different services and I probably left some stuff out.
 Feel free to contribute by:
 1. Creating a new branch;
-2. Make changes to it; and
+2. Making changes to it; and
-3. Open a Pull Request.
+3. Opening a Pull Request.